 As the owner of a local tree service business, you have a lot of competition.
 If someone searches for “tree service” in your area, how many options pop up?
 Dozens?
 More?
 It might seem as if getting a prospect to your website would be the big challenge – and while it is a challenge, it’s not necessarily the biggest problem you face online.

-What happens after they find you – once they actually make it to your website?
-When they land on your site, will it catch their eye and convince them to call, or will you fall to a competitor with a better site?
+What happens after they find you — once they actually make it to your website?
+Will your tree service website design catch their eye and convince them to call, or will you fall to a competitor with a better site?

-Studies have reported that you have just seconds – or less – to make a first impression with your website.
+You have just seconds — or less — to make a first impression with your website.
 And the average time customers spend checking out a site is just about 54 seconds.
-So clearly, good website design is integral to your tree service business’s success.
+So clearly, good tree service website design is integral to your tree service business’s success.
 Engaging customers to keep them on that site is paramount.

-So, here are seven website design features your tree service’s website should have.
+So, here are seven tree service website design features your site should have.
 (And, yes, for the record, Hibu builds top-notch websites that include features like these).

 1. Use Visuals to Showcase Your Work